JessAtBlocBoxCo/blocbox/readme.txt

 			ISSUE: this is creating transactions prior to the submit button being pressed - i want the transactino to only be created once they've gon to paypal

 			Payment table entires are created by that view, which calls the blocbox.paypal.standard.ipn.views.ipn view, when the "pay with paypal" puttin is submitted

+			PAYPAL IPN BASE TABLE IS AT: paypal.standard.models.py - cann add fields there

 			NOTES ON THE PAYMENT PAGE (was formerly on the html page)
         <p>There is currently no form at blocbox/payment - there a form at blocbox.co/payment/ipn and a PRO form at blocbox.co/payment/pro</p>
         <p>The button image was intially a really disgusting 'buy it now' picture with credit cards I updated it to link to your paypal image but i modified the CSS paypal style bcit was too wide relative to height and the margins weren't working within a form.</p>